RamAbhishek76/AWS-Logs-Parser/README.md

 6. Checks were made to check if the parser works fine if the lookup_table does not have any mappings, with only headings, the output mentions all are unnamed and also, the prot/protocol combination is listed though.
 7. If both the logs as well as the mappings do not have any meaningful entries, then it was checked if the output file did not have any entries.
 8. In addition to this, all the file related tests, value related tests and outputs were verified.
+9. Values in both lower and uppercases were passed for protocol to ensure the matches were evaluated properly, to make sure they are case insensitive.

 Execution Steps:
 1. Load the lookup data into the lookup_table.txt file and place it in the same folder as the python script, parser.py file.